cargy/Java4Web-Skg2018/bookshelf/README.md

 # The bookshelf project

-The "bookshelf project" purpose is you to Spring persistence concepts.
+The "bookshelf project" purpose is to introduce you to Spring persistence concepts.

 ## Configuration